 If you are new to surrogacy, you can read about how to find a surrogate, or how to become a surrogate yourself.
 You can also download the free Surrogacy Handbook which explains the processes and options.

-Whilst the legal requirements are similar, each clinic has its own policies and processes for approval.
-In Victoria, approval is provided by the Patient Review Panel, and in Western Australia, it is the Reproductive Treatment Council.
+While the legal requirements are similar in each state, each clinic has its own policies and processes for approval.
+In Victoria, approval is provided by the Patient Review Panel, and in Western Australia, it is the Reproductive Technology Council.